feg208/sshsocket/README.md

 # sshsocket
 This is a python module meant to mimic the sslsocket interface.
-This uses libssh2 and boost.python to provide a blocking/nonblocking socket-type interface for ssh connections
+This uses libssh and boost.python to provide a blocking/nonblocking socket-type interface for ssh connections.
 ```
 import sshsocket